buddhist-uni/buddhist-uni.github.io/_posts/2024-12-24-embodiment.md

 - [the **Sutta Nipāta**](/tags/snp)
 - and [the **Therī** and **Thera Gāthās**](/tags/tg).

-On the above pages you'll find high-quality translations of each collection along with some scholarly analysis and lectures as well.
+On the above, new pages you'll find high-quality translations of each collection along with some scholarly analysis and lectures as well.
 I hope you enjoy them!

 ## The Human Body